Rishabhtyagi999/Rentomojo_PhoneBook_Assignment/README.md

 I have deploy my PhoneBook Application on http://provisdemo.com/phonebook/ , please  try it out there to understand the basic functionalities offered by the my application.

-# Then If you want to Install and Run this web application on your localmachine.
+#  If you want to Install and Run this web application on your localmachine.

 Please follow these instructions: